bluejet80/marketApp/README.md

 ![Chart1](images/chart.png)

+The function produces a new random data set each time I run it.
+And I am
+able to get a full range of datasets with this function.

 ## Create the App
 Now I need to make the app that will take a amount of money to be invested
 and then either buy or sell a percentage when the market goes up or down